7 Places to Hide Your Christmas Presents

 About the Author: Derek Hines

-Internet Marketing Specialist
+Digital Marketing Specialist

 Derek is originally from the great state of Wisconsin (go Badgers), but is slowly becoming a Pacific Northwesterner.
-As part of the Internet Marketing team, he writes extensively on storage, moving and life for West Coast Self-Storage, based in Everett, Washington.
+As part of the Digital Marketing team, he writes extensively on storage, moving and life for West Coast Self-Storage, based in Everett, Washington.